Stabbing of George Harrison: Suspect

 Michael Abram (born c.
 1966) was from Liverpool, Merseyside, the same city as Harrison.
 He had been a talented student at St Columba's Comprehensive School in Huyton.
 He entered the telesales business sometime in the 1980s, and had a wife, Jeanette, and two children.
-Abram's mother, Lynda, asserted at the time that the pressures of the job had resorted him to take heroin and cannabis.
+Abram's mother, Lynda, asserted at the time that the pressures of the job had induced him to take heroin and cannabis.
 Following a violent argument, Abram was admitted to a mental hospital for the first time in 1990; he would be admitted several times throughout the decade and had become "desperately ill" by the end of the 1990s, by which time he had resolved to kill Harrison.

 Abram had suffered from schizophrenia and delusions, believed by mental health specialists to have been worsened by drug consumption, and regarded himself as the archangel Michael and sent by God to kill Harrison.

-A month before the intrusion, Abram had spent two weeks in a Merseyside psychiatric ward, but had been removed after allegedly attacking a member of the nursing staff, and having been deemed to not have any mental illnesses.
+A month before the intrusion, Abram had spent two weeks in a Merseyside psychiatric ward, but had been removed after allegedly attacking a member of the nursing staff.